concr/devbox/README.md

 Put the Vagrant ssh-key into your ssh-agent:

 <pre>
-ssh-add -K ~/.vagrant.d/insecure_private_key
+ssh-add ~/.vagrant.d/insecure_private_key
 </pre>

-Start a _devbox_-VM and do the provision from your local machine.
+Start the _devbox_-VM and do the provision from your local machine.

 <pre>
 vagrant up devbox